microsoft/code-with-engineering-playbook/code-reviews/recipes/Bash.md

   displayName: "Validate Scripts: Shellcheck"
 ```

-Also, your shell scripts can be formatted in your build pipeline by using shfmt.
-To integrate shfmt in your build pipeline do the following:
+Also, your shell scripts can be formatted in your build pipeline by using the `shfmt` tool.
+To integrate `shfmt` in your build pipeline do the following:

 ```yaml
 - bash: |